MileHacker Logo

 Unique Attractions Transport

-• Small boats shuttle visitors to Bijia Mountain during high tide at the time the causeway is submerged.
+• Small boats shuttle visitors to Bijia Mountain during high tide when the causeway is submerged.

 • Cable cars on Fenghuang Mountain ease access to higher elevations and panoramic views.